siddiqur-54/task_documentations/SOLID Principles and Design Patterns/SOLID Principles_Design Patterns_README.md

 Rahman, a new video titled "Prototype Pattern Tutorial" has been uploaded to Nemo.
 ```

+### When to use the Observer Design Pattern?

+i. **One-to-Many Dependence:** Use the Observer pattern when there is a one-to-many relationship between objects, and changes in one object should notify multiple dependent objects.

+ii. **Decoupling:** Use the Observer pattern to achieve loose coupling between objects.
+This allows the subject (publisher) and observers (subscribers) to interact without being aware of each other’s specific details.

+iii. **Dynamic Composition:** If you need to support dynamic composition of objects with runtime registration and deregistration of observers, the Observer pattern is suitable.
+New observers can be added or existing ones removed without modifying the subject.

+### Advantages

+i. **Loose Coupling:** The subject and observers are loosely coupled.
+The subject only knows that observers implement a specific interface, allowing for flexibility and reducing dependencies between them.

+ii. **Dynamic Relationships:** Observers can be added or removed at runtime.
+This allows for dynamic changes in the behavior of the system as different observers can register or deregister to the subject as needed.

+iii. **Broadcast Communication:** The pattern enables the subject to broadcast updates to multiple observers simultaneously, ensuring that all interested parties are notified of changes.

+iv. **Improved Scalability:** The pattern supports the addition of new observers with minimal changes to the existing code.
+This aligns with the Open/Closed Principle, as new behavior can be added without modifying the subject.

+### Disadvantages

+i. **Potential Performance Overhead:** If there are many observers, notifying all of them can lead to performance issues, especially if the update operation is costly.
+This can become problematic in systems with a large number of observers.

+ii. **Unexpected Updates:** Observers may receive updates unexpectedly, which could lead to inconsistent states if they are not designed to handle such updates appropriately.

+iii. **Complex Debugging:** Because observers are updated automatically, it can be difficult to trace the flow of updates and understand how changes propagate through the system, leading to potential difficulties in debugging.

+iv. **Memory Leaks:** If observers are not properly removed from the subject when they are no longer needed, it can lead to memory leaks, as the subject may keep references to unused observers.

 ## 2.3 Facade Design Pattern
 The Facade Design Pattern provides a simplified interface to a complex system of classes, libraries, or frameworks.
 This pattern is particularly useful when dealing with complex systems where clients require a simplified interface to interact with the system's core functionality.